danthulurisaihemanth/multiple-disease-prediction-streamlit-app/README.md

 # 🩸 Diabetes
 # ❤️ Heart Disease
 # 🧠 Parkinson's Disease
 This user-friendly interface allows individuals to input their medical details and get instant predictions.
-Built with Streamlit and FastAPI, it offers real-time responses and helps with early disease diagnosis.
+Built with Streamlit and FastAPI, it offers real-time responses and helps with early disease diagnosis....

 # 🚀 Features
 1. Diabetes Prediction 🩺